 what to eat during intermittent fasting

 A popular misconception is that you can allow yourself to eat anything while doing Intermittent Fasting, including fast food, sugary and highly processed dishes.
-If your goal is to lose weight, improve productivity and simply get healthier, it is important to stick to healthy meals.
+If your goal is to lose weight, improve productivity and simply get healthier, it is essential to stick to healthy meals.

 This means eating whole foods and avoiding the usual suspects such as sugar, processed foods, empty carbs, etc.

-The type of diet you choose is up to you, as long it is balanced and fits your lifestyle.
-For many, Keto Diet has proven to be a great supplement to Intermittent Fasting as it may help you burn more fat.
+The type of diet you choose is up to you; as long it is balanced and fits your lifestyle.
+For many, Keto Diet has proven to be a great supplement to Intermittent Fasting, as it may help you burn more fat.

 If you are still not sure how to implement a new healthier diet to support your Intermittent Fasting goals and make your Intermittent Fasting journey easier?

-Great news – together with a professional dietitian we have prepared a balanced 21-Day Intermittent Fasting meal plan (pdf).
+Great news – together with a professional dietitian, we have prepared a balanced 21-Day Intermittent Fasting meal plan (pdf).
 You can choose meal plans based on your gender, age, physical activity and diet (keto/low-carb, vegan, vegetarian, paleo and regular balanced diet options available).

 what to drink during intermittent fasting